 2. CHASING Dory Underwater Drone

-The CHASING Dory is your compact, maneuverable diving buddy, ready to unveil the hidden wonders of the deep.
+The CHASING Dory is a compact, beginner-friendly underwater drone designed for shallow recreational exploration.
 This drone dives deep, letting you see a whole new world with its high-resolution camera.
 Powerful LED lights illuminate the underwater environment, bringing the vibrant details to life in stunning footage.

 Specifications: